 Stanley D. Bernstein

-Stanley D. Bernstein is a founding partner of Bernstein Liebhard LLP and has successfully represented plaintiffs in complex commercial litigation, securities fraud litigation, shareholder and derivative litigation, and antitrust litigation for over thirty-five years.
+Stanley D. Bernstein, founding partner of Bernstein Liebhard LLP, has successfully represented plaintiffs in securities fraud litigation, shareholder and derivative litigation, complex commercial litigation (representing corporations and businesses when they are plaintiffs in litigation), professional malpractice litigation, and antitrust litigation for over thirty-five years.
 Mr. Bernstein is a recognized leader in the securities and corporate governance bar.
-He frequently addresses lawyers and business professionals concerning various aspects of plaintiffs’ litigation and was featured as the cover story in Directorship magazine in an interview entitled “Investors v.
+He frequently addresses lawyers and business professionals concerning various aspects of plaintiffs’ litigation and was featured as the cover story in Directorship magazine in an article entitled “Investors v.
 Directors.”
-Mr. Bernstein also heads the Firm’s qui tam/whistleblower practice group.
+Mr. Bernstein also heads the firm’s qui tam/whistleblower practice group.

-Mr. Bernstein had been widely recognized for his achievements:
+Mr. Bernstein has been widely recognized for his achievements.
+Among other honors:

 - Recognized by Benchmark Plaintiff: The Definitive Guide To America’s Leading Plaintiff Firms & Attorneys (2012-2015); and